nestorhealth/medfetch.js/medfetch/docs/index.md

 features:
   - icon: 🔥
     title: Super Fast
     details: Minimizes runtime abstractions so your database can do the heavy computational lifting.
-Bundles in under 18 kB gzipped.
+Bundles in under 18 kB gzipped (excluding database).
   - icon: 🌎
     title: Runtime Agnostic
     details: Integrate your FHIR data fetching wherever your app needs it.